sirjackal/kiwi-search-hw/README.md

 This app was written as a part of homework for developers interested in [Modern JS weekend](https://jsweekend.cz/) organized by [Kiwi.com](https://www.kiwi.com/).
 It's used for searching flight connections.

+## Features

+- one way flight connections search (by parameters from, to, date)
+- locations suggestions while typing (autocomplete)
+- search results pagination

 ## TODO:

 - BEM / Bootstrap?